Turn fresh, ripe pears into a liqueur with the magic of sugar, booze, and time. It's just that easy!

-- Vodka (or brandy, or whisky, or whatever booze you prefer!)
+- Vodka (or brandy, or whiskey, or whatever booze you prefer!)

 First, chop the pears.
 I left the skin on mine, as it gives a nice little bit of bitterness and lends itself to a fuller flavored cordial.
-Set aside the cores and discarded parts to make vinegar (post coming soon!).
+Set aside the cores and discarded parts to make scrap vinegar.

+Jar the pears.
 Add a handful of chopped pears to a large mason jar.
 Cover that with a teaspoon of sugar.
-Add more pears, and sugar.
+Add more pears and sugar.
 Repeat these layers until the jar is full.
 Or two jars.
 However much you want to make is entirely up to you!

 Put a lid on the jars and let them sit for a while, about 30 minutes to an hour.
 The sugar pulls the juice out of the fruit, and the overall effect on the richness of the cordial’s flavor is worth the extra wait.

 Fill the jars with your booze of choice.
+Fill the rest of the jar with your alcohol.
 I prefer using a decent quality vodka so that the main flavor is that of the fruit, not the alcohol.
-Label your jars with the contents and date.
-Don’t be like me and write “Plum Cordial” or you’ll be confused, bemused, and amused when you retrieve them from the cabinet in a month or so.
-I started the cordials on August 14 and strained them in the second week of October.
+Label your jars with the contents and date and stash it in a dark, cool place.
+I started the cordials in mid-August and strained them in the second week of October.

 Label them well, and give them as gifts (or hoard them like you know you want to, you booze dragon, you!).
 A lovely bottle of this cordial was given as a housewarming gift to my dear friend who told me that I can return every year to glean as many pears as I wish!